-WINDSHIELD WASHER VALVE
+WINDSHIELD WASHER SOLENOID

-A valve located in the forward wall of the deckwing controls your windshield washer.
-Water supplied from the freshwater tank may be sprayed onto the windshield by opening this valve with the freshwater system pressurized.
-To pressurize, place the "Fresh Water" switch on the DC panel to the "on" position.
+The wiper switch located on the helm switch panel controls your windshield washer.
+Water may be sprayed on the windshield by pressing down on the wiper switch with the freshwater system pressurized.
+To pressurize, place the freshwater switch on the DC panel in the "on" position.
+The starboard wiper will operate and the washer will spray until the wiper switch is turned off.